TheNewAttacker64/Theattacker-Crypter/README.md

 2. choose File and Generate Encryption Key
 3. Upload Loader.txt in  raw url Ex(pasteBin)
 4. put the url in the build Section and Build
-5. Ability to execute your own Encoded Powershell Commands

 # Detection rate